riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 [10:07:48: lots of stuff about the role of board members and "protecting the mission" and so on]

-i worry that GW momentum might stall b/c a lot of where effort was most invested is being taken out (as Open Phil).
+1:08:10: i worry that GW momentum might stall b/c a lot of where effort was most invested is being taken out (as Open Phil).

+1:09:10: elie: most of the big donors don't know open phil exists, don't care it exists. they know GW, and that's what they love about it.

+1:10:10: holden: fine by me even if GW just gets a new charity every 10 years and just exists and grows without doing anything totally new.

 # Commentary